Nationals handle Phillies 7-2, reduce magic number to 3

 TRAINER’S ROOM

 Phillies: C J.T.
 Realmuto was out of the lineup with right knee soreness.
 He was scheduled to undergo an MRI exam. ”I don’t want to take any chances,” Realmuto said. ”I don’t see it being anything too serious.
-I should feel better tomorrow.” … RHP Juan Nicasio (rotator cuff tendinitis) could be available in the next few days, manager Gabe Kapler said. .
-RHP Seranthony Dominguez (elbow) threw a bullpen session. .
-OF Roman Quinn (groin strain) ran 80-yard sprints and could return later this week.
+I should feel better tomorrow.” … RHP Juan Nicasio (rotator cuff tendinitis) could be available in the next few days, Kapler said. … RHP Seranthony Dominguez (elbow) threw a bullpen session. … OF Roman Quinn (groin strain) ran 80-yard sprints and could return later this week.

 Nationals: C Kurt Suzuki (elbow) threw hard from 120 feet on back-to-back days and for the third time in four days.
 Bench coach Chip Hale said Suzuki was on track to start the second game of Tuesday’s day-night doubleheader.